neondatabase/website/content/docs/manage/endpoints.md

 1. On the **Create endpoint** dialog:
     1. Select a branch.
 An endpoint must be associated with a branch.
     1. Select an endpoint type, read-write or read-only.
-    1. Select wether or not to enable [passwordless connect with psql](../../reference/glossary/#passwordless-auth) for the endpoint.
+    1. Select wether or not to enable [passwordless connect](../../reference/glossary/#passwordless-auth) for the endpoint.
     1. Select whether to enable autoscaling.
-This option is not yet supported.
+This option is only available to paid tiers.
     1. Specify the minimum and maximum number of CPU limits for the compute.
-This option is not yet supported.
+This option is only available to paid tiers.
 1. Click **Create endpoint**.

 ## View endpoints